WeegeeNumbuh1/FlightGazer/README.md

 <details><summary><b>Show/Hide</b></summary>

 - Flyby stats are not 100% accurate (but can be close, depending on your `FLYBY_STALENESS` setting in your config)
-  - This stat relies on the number of *unique planes seen*, not each occurence of an actual flyby
+  - This stat relies on the number of *unique aircraft seen*, not each occurence of an actual flyby
     - This is somewhat by design, covering the case of living near a general aviation airport and having the same plane do numerous touch-and-go landings
   - ~~For example, if plane with hex ID `abcdef` passes by at 06:00, then passes by again at 18:00, it won't count as a flyby~~ <br>**This has been fixed in v.1.3.0 with the addition of a new parameter, `FLYBY_STALENESS`**

 - If using `No Filter` mode and restarting FlightGazer often, we can artifically inflate the flyby count
   - FlightGazer has a feature where it will write out stats before shutting down so that it can reload those stats upon restart (if it's the same day).
-The flyby count is simply a number and has no additional information such as the IDs of planes
+The flyby count is simply a number and has no additional information such as the IDs of aircraft
   - Upon reload, FlightGazer fills in dummy IDs equal to the value of the last written flyby count in its internal list of plane IDs it keeps track of for flybys
   - The flyby count runs under the assumption that the flyby area itself is small, but since `No Filter` removes that restriction, it's a free-for-all
   - This is not usually a problem, as long as we don't restart often in the same day